-Martin Boyle works across many different mediums his conceptual art includes installation, sculpture, photography, video, and site-specific pieces.
+Martin Boyle works across diverse mediums his conceptual art includes installation, sculpture, photography, video, and site-specific pieces.

-In this uncertain place, with no particular vision of truth, he focuses on experiences that are shareable often exploring a search for the transformative and the transcendent.
+In this uncertain place, with no fixed vision of truth, he focuses on experiences that are shareable often exploring our desire for the transformative and the transcendent through meaning making.

-The work oscillates between private and public spaces appropriating found images and objects.
-There is an instability in his artwork, which leaves the works open-ended and capable of assuming different meanings.
+He appropriates readymade objects and found images that are temporarily assembled into a specific form with the potential to be pulled apart and reassembled as something else.
+This gives an instability in his artwork, which leaves the works open-ended and capable of assuming different meanings.

 Boyle (b.1982, Donegal, Ireland) lives and works in Belfast, Northern Ireland.
 He completed a Masters of Fine Art in 2008 at the University Of Ulster, Belfast, and a BA in Sculpture from the Limerick School of Art and Design.